Microneedling Aftercare Day by Day: What to Expect

 As you start adding products back, the key is to go one at a time.
 This helps you pinpoint anything that might be causing a reaction.
 For example, try your vitamin C serum for a few days to see how your skin tolerates it before you think about adding an exfoliant back in.
 Even after your skin feels completely healed, continue to prioritize gentle, hydrating products as the foundation of your routine.
 This helps maintain your skin barrier and supports the long-term results of your treatment.
 A strong, healthy skin barrier is your best defense and the key to keeping that post-microneedling glow.
 Your aesthetician can also help you build a long-term plan with other aesthetic treatments to maintain your beautiful results.

-Red Flags: Signs of a Complication
+Red Flags: How to Spot a Potential Complication

 While microneedling is a safe and effective treatment, your skin is in a vulnerable state as it heals.
 Complications are rare, especially when you follow your aftercare plan, but it’s smart to know what to look for.
 Paying close attention to your skin in the days following your appointment is the best way to ensure a smooth recovery.
 Think of it as being proactive, not paranoid.